Skip to main content

 • Ensure that students have access to the discussion board, and that they understand how to use its features to engage actively in the discussion.
 Give them practice in a low-stakes activity before you require them to participate in a high-stakes summative assessment discussion.

-• Appropriately limit the proportion of the grade that derives from discussion board contributions, in accordance with its role in the assessment design.
+• Appropriately limit the proportion of the mark that derives from discussion-board contributions, in accordance with its role in the assessment design.

-Figure 3: Rubric for assessing discussion board contributions (Nandi, Chang & Balbo, 2009) - Content
+Table 2: Rubric for assessing the content of discussion-board contributions (Nandi, Chang & Balbo, 2009)

 POOR